walkernr/RAGMAN/README.md

 Selection:
 ```

 By selecting (1), you will be prompted to build a corpus for any directory that is in the `documents` directory within the project directory.
 If the corpus has already been built, you can instead use (2) to load a corpus from a directory in the `.corpus` directory in the project directory.
 If multiple corpi have been loaded, you can freely switch between them with (3), though this is not recommended for large corpi on machines with memory constraints.
-With (4), assuming a corpus has been loaded/selected, you may being asking questions.
+With (4), assuming a corpus has been loaded/selected, you may begin asking questions.
 Here is an example output:

 ```
 -----------------------------------------------------------------------------------------------------------------------